ml5js/training-charRNN/README.md

 ## Requirements

 - Set up a python environment with tensorflow installed.
-[More detailed instructions here](../)
+[More detailed instructions here](https://ml5js.org/docs/training-setup.html).
+You can also follow this [video tutorial about Python virtualenv](https://youtu.be/nnhjvHYRsmM).

 - If you are familiar with Docker, you can also use this  ~~[container]()~~ (soon!)